ClayWarren/makeitheavytypescript/README.md

 MIT License with Commercial Attribution Requirement

-**For products with 100K+ users**: Please include attribution to Pietro Schirano and mention the "Make It Heavy" framework in your documentation or credits.
+**For products with 100K+ users**: Please include attribution to Clay Warren and mention the "Make It Heavy (Typescript)" framework in your documentation or credits.

 See [LICENSE](LICENSE) file for full details.